TheCyaniteProject/node-gpt-cli-debian/README.md

 - Command not found: ensure your shell has reloaded after installation (`exec "$SHELL"`), and confirm `which gpt` points to the repo's `cli/gpt`.
 - Auth errors: confirm `OPENAI_API_KEY` is exported in the current shell: `env | grep OPENAI_API_KEY`.
 - Old Node.js: ensure Node 18+ (`node -v`).
+- Windows PATH not updated: open a NEW Command Prompt/PowerShell window after running `installer\\install.cmd`.
+Verify with `where gpt`.
+- WSL cannot see Windows variables: export `OPENAI_API_KEY` inside WSL and persist in `~/.profile`.

 ## License